 Fancourt offers three originally designed Gary Player golf courses - including The Links, which Gary Player has often referred to as his greatest design feat.
 The Links, Montagu & Outeniqua golf courses are all ranked in the Top 20 in South Africa.
-The Links is ranked No. 1 in South Africa by Golf Digest SA and No. 34 in the world by the USA Golf Digest.
+In 2014, The Links is ranked No. 1 in South Africa by Golf Digest SA and No. 34 in the world by the USA Golf Digest.
 The Montagu is ranked No. 6 and the Outeniqua No. 17 by Golf Digest SA.

 Since opening in the early 90's with just 27 Gary Player-designed holes, Fancourt’s Outeniqua and Montagu golf courses have matured and developed into two of the finest 18-hole parkland layouts in the country.
 A round on either is a special experience, sculpted and finished as they are, with rare attention to detail and designed with the coastal George winds in mind.

 In addition, Fancourt has an exceptional golf academy backed up by the expertise of PGA professionals.
 To keep golfers looking the part, there are two well-stocked pro shops, offering a wide variety of clothing, accessories and hardware.

 The result is awe-inspiring and has elicited praise from some of the world’s finest golfers – The Links was the host venue for the 2003 Presidents Cup, which ended in an historic tie after a dramatic play-off between Tiger Woods and Ernie Els.
 In early 2005, it was the host venue for the Women’s World Cup of Golf.

 In December 2005 The Links hosted the South African Open, the world’s second-oldest national Open Championship and in 2010, the Berenberg Bank Senior Masters.
 Most recently in January 2012 the Volvo Golf Champions was played at The Links.

-The Links is a private Club, but limited tee times are available for guests staying in the Hotel at Fancourt.
+The Links is a private Club, limited tee times are available for guests staying at Fancourt Hotel or The Manor House at Fancourt.